karki011/CourseMaterial/cs/statements.markdown

 ### For

-The for statement has lots of uses, but primarily it’s somewhat of a bounded while statement.
+The for statement has lots of uses, but primarily it's somewhat of a bounded while statement.
 Use a for loop if you need to execute some code a specific number of times.

 There are 3 parts to a for loop